 - A signal that treatment is not working or a replacement for treatment.

 - Something you should wait to ask for.

-Palliative care is appropriate at all stages of the illness, not just during end of life care.
-It is perfectly okay for you to ask for palliative care.
+Lung cancer palliative care is appropriate at all stages of the illness, not just during end of life care.
+It is perfectly okay for you to ask for supportive care for lung cancer.
 It does not signal that you are weak or complaining about your symptoms.
 Palliative care provides relief from a variety of physical and emotional symptoms.
-Tracking your symptoms can help you explain what you are feeling to your doctor who can help you get palliative care.
+Tracking your symptoms can help you explain what you are feeling to your doctor who can help you get lung cancer supportive care.
 Download the Medication Tracker or the Treatment Organizer from the toolkit to keep track of symptoms.

-Here are just a few examples of symptoms that can be improved through palliative care:
+Here are just a few examples of symptoms that can be improved through lung cancer supportive care:

 - Shortness of Breath

 The type of palliative care you receive depends on your needs and may change throughout your lung cancer treatment process.
 Here are some examples of types of supportive care for lung cancer: